Date: Thu, 2 Mar 2006

 "What's TOBATS?"
 Marie asked Donny.

-"About half the number of bats it would take to fix all the teeth in our family, Marie, Lord-a-mercy, I kid you not," answered Donny.
+"Only about half the number of baseball bats it would take to fix all the teeth in our family, Marie, Lord-a-mercy, I kid you not," answered Donny.
 "But fortunately, TOBATS is more than enough to keep you on the job around here."
-And with that, Donny Osmond began to chase his sister, Marie Osmond, around the room, wielding a baseball bat in each of his hands.
+And with that, Donny Osmond began to chase his sister, Marie Osmond, around the room, wielding a baseball bat in each of his famous and idolized hands.

 And at that moment, all the Osmondsincluding Marie, and also including all the Osmond family members who weren't even in the room, or for that matter, included in the book, nor in its not inconsiderable royalty payment schedulespontaneously broke into laughter and flashed giant-sized smiles because, sadly, they had no other kind.